Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: System Model and Goals

 \subsection{System Model}

-\bheading{Replicas with TEEs.} We consider a network $\Pi$ consisting of $n = 2f+1$ replicas, denoted by $\Pi=\{p_1,p_2,...,p_n\}$.
-Each replica $p_i$ ($1 \leq i \leq n$) has a unique identity known to all others within the network.
-Every replica runs delicately on an SGX-enabled machine.
-Among these replicas, up to $f$ may be Byzantine, which may exhibit arbitrary behaviors.
+\bheading{Replicas with TEEs.} We consider a network $\Pi$ consisting of $n{=}2f{+}1$ replicas, denoted by $\Pi=\{p_i\}_{i=1}^{n}$.
+Each replica $p_i$ has a unique identity known to all others within the network.
+Each replica runs on an SGX-enabled machine that provides a Trusted Execution Environment (TEE), whose integrity and confidentiality are guaranteed by the underlying hardware.
+Up to $f$ replicas may be Byzantine and behave arbitrarily.
 The remaining replicas are honest and strictly follow the protocol.

-\bheading{Threat Model.} \sysname adopts the threat model commonly used in prior TEE-assisted BFT protocols~\cite{hybster, minbft, DAMYSUS, dqbft, TBFT}.
-TEEs are assumed to guarantee integrity, confidentiality and secure remote attestation, ensuring unforgeable cryptographic proof that specific programs are executed within the enclave~\cite{intelRA,amdRA}.
-At Byzantine replicas, all components outside the TEE are considered vulnerable to compromise.
-An adversary is assumed to have root-level access to the host machine, enabling control over the network.
-However, the TEE itself is assumed to remain secure and untamper, maintaining its core trusted functionalities.
-Additionally, any attempts to tamper with the TEE's output are detectable because all outputs are cryptographically signed by the TEE.
+In addition to replicas, there is an unbounded set of clients that create transactions.